robinsonebielias/multi-tab-timer/README.md

 # Multi Tab Countdown Timer

-Displaying countdown timer in all the open tabs title.
+Displaying countdown timer in all the open tabs title using BroadcastChannel.

 ## Steps